dudigeri0303/MazeGenerator/README.md

+2023.11.17:
+New generating and solving algorithms implemented.
+Now you can choose where the solving starts and ends (with a left and right click on the preferred grid).
+It's not needed to reset the maze anymore to solve it again.

 2023.11.15:
 Generating and solving algorithm chooser added to the gui.
-New generating algorithm implemented.
+New generating algorithms implemented.
 Some refactoring.
 <img src="ScreenShots/Updated2.png" width="550" height="350">